stratux/stratux-setup/README.md

 - if you use a lite image (e.g. Raspbian Jessie Lite) you'll need to increase its size
-- for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, there "RPi2 specific hostapd installation" part and the Go compiler.
+- for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the "RPi2 specific hostapd installation" part and the Go compiler.

+TODO - get it working on RPi3 and ODROID-C2